 Assistant CoachChristina Darras

-Christina Darras enters her second season as a member of the SWOSU Volleyball coaching staff in 2015 following a two-year playing career for the Bulldogs.
+Christina Darras enters her fifth season as a member of the SWOSU Volleyball coaching staff in 2017 following a two-year playing career for the Bulldogs.

 In her first year on the coaching staff, Darras assisted with a Bulldog squad that finished eighth in the Great American Conference standings and advanced to the conference tournament for a third straight season.
 Statistically, SWOSU ranked among the league leaders in both digs and blocks, becoming the first team in program history to average better than 2.0 blocks per set.